omarfarouk228/diagnosis_app/workshop/CODELAB.md

       // Create audio content
       final audioPart = DataPart('audio/mp4', audioBytes);

-      // Send to Gemini with a prompt that asks for JSON output final prompt = '''
+      // Send to Gemini with prompt
+      final prompt = '''
 You are an expert medical assistant AI.
 A patient has recorded their symptoms.
 Listen to the audio and extract the symptoms into a structured JSON format.